OPMDG/check_pgactivity/README.rst

  Perfdata contains the size of each database.

  Critical and Warning thresholds accept either a raw number, a percentage, or a size (eg. 2.5G).
-They are applied on the size différence for each database since the last execution.
+They are applied on the size difference for each database since the last execution.
 The aim is to detect unexpected database size variation.